Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

-A parametric study is carried out for the three design scenarios defined above.
-The electrical resistance adopted is optimal and selected following the procedure proposed in the previous section.
-The results are shown in Figure \ref{Isocurve-Fig}, where the effect of the size, shape and distribution of the piezoelectric material on the natural frequency $\omega_o$ and its respective power $H_o$ are studied.
+The results of parametric studies for the three design scenarios are shown in Figure \ref{Isocurve-Fig}, where the effect of the size, shape and distribution of the piezoelectric material on the natural frequency $\omega_o$ and its respective power FRF value $H_o$ are studied.
+The power FRF is defined in the equation (\ref{HP_equation}).
 The isocurves for $\omega_o$ and $H_o$ in the ($R$, $L$) plane for Design 1 are represented in Figure \ref{Isocurve-Fig}a with a red and black line, respectively.
 As expected, $\omega_o$ decreases with increasing length $L$ due to the reduction in stiffness and the increase in mass.
 On the other hand, $\omega_o$ is almost independent of $R$.
 Concerning the maximum power $H_o$, the increase of $R$ and $L$ favours the generation of energy due to the increase in the device area and the amount of mass that increases the inertial effect.

-Figure \ref{Isocurve-Fig}b shows the $\omega_o$ (red line) and $H_o$ (black line) isocurves in the ($H$, $L$) plane for fully covered square devices (Design 2).
+Figure \ref{Isocurve-Fig}b shows $\omega_o$ (red line) and $H_o$ (black line) isocurves in the ($H$, $L$) plane for fully covered square devices (Design 2).
 Note that when the dimensionless thickness $H$ is increased for any $L$, a slight increase in the natural frequency $\omega_o$ is observed.
 It must be taken into account that the piezoelectric material has a lower density and Young's modulus than the substructure.
 This implies that the mass and stiffness of the device decrease when $H$ increases.
-However, the change in stiffness is the one that dominates the dynamic behaviour producing a decrement in $\omega_o$.
+However, the change in stiffness is the one that dominates the dynamic behaviour resulting a decrement in $\omega_o$.
 Regarding the generated power $H_o$, it increases with $L$ mainly due to the increase in the PZT area.
 On the other hand, there is an increment and subsequently a reduction of $H_o$ with increasing $H$.
 This behaviour is the result of different factors.
 First, increasing the thickness of the piezoelectric layer decreases the inertial effect of the structure and consequently, there is less mechanical forcing over the PEH.
 Furthermore, the electromechanical coupling and the capacitance of the device are inversely proportional to the thickness $h_p$.
 In addition, a higher value of $H$ brings an increment in the flexibility of the device, which favours the increment in deformations during the excitation.